walkerab/ghetto-box-site/index.md

 </div>

-GhettoBox is *only for layout*.
-That means if you use it, you will still need to create your own HTML/CSS components and styles.
-GhettoBox will be there to help you size, position, and resize your components.
+GhettoBox is *exclusively for layout*.
+That means you will still need to create your own HTML/CSS components and styles.

+You create the stylized components (e.g. buttons, sidebars, widgets, and pull-quotes) - GhettoBox will be there to help you size and position them.

 ### Make Layout Easy